tracybporter/tdd-sample-postfix-calculator/README.md

 ## B. Epic: Learn about app store deployment
 1. Awaiting implementation
     1. Make the application version available in a programatic way
-    1. Create a CI environment
-    1. Application deployable to CI environment manually
-    1. Tests run in the CI environment simulating iOS x
     1. Deploy application to own phone
     1. Release the application as alpha
     1. Deploy application to app store
 1. Completed
     1. Tests run at the command line.
         1. `xcodebuild test -workspace tdd-sample-postfix-calculator.xcworkspace -scheme tdd-sample-postfix-calculator -destination 'platform=iOS Simulator,name=iPhone 5s'`
+     1. Create a CI environment: https://app.greenhouseci.com/#/projects
+        1. Tests run in the CI environment on default destination/simulator
+        1. CI build sensative to commit on master

 ## C. Epic: Addition and Division and Negative Sign
 ## M. Epic: Make it pretty